Cryptanalysis of LDPC-Based Pseudorandom Error-Correcting Codes: Attacks Against

 Although the output $\mat{G}\vec{s} + \vec{e}$ is perturbed by the noise vector $\vec{e}$, the adversary can construct a distinguisher with constant advantage.
-Let $\vec{e}_{\alpha_j} \leftarrow \Ber(\rho)$ and $\vec{e}_{\beta_j} \leftarrow \Ber(\rho)$ with $\rho < 1/2$.
+Let $\vec{e}_{\alpha_j} \leftarrow \Ber(\rho)$ and $\vec{e}_{\beta_j} \leftarrow \Ber(\rho)$ with $\rho < \frac{1}{2}$.
 The probability that positions $\alpha_j$ and $\beta_j$ in $\mat{G}\vec{s}+\vec{e}$ are equal is $\rho^2 + (1-\rho)^2 = \frac{1+(2\rho-1)^2}{2}$.
 For a random vector, this probability is $\frac{1}{2}$.
 The statistical difference is $\frac{(2\rho-1)^2}{2}$, which is a constant number.

-Using a threshold $\tau$ similar to~\Cref{sec:partial_sk_recovery}, the adversary can distinguish $\mat{G}\vec{s}+\vec{e}$ from a random vector in linear time, breaking the undetectability of PRC.
-In practice, the adversary collects vectors $\{\vec{x}^{(1)},\cdots,\vec{x}^{(m)}\}$ from the oracle and calculates the ratio of vectors where positions $\alpha_j$ and $\beta_j$ are equal.
-If this ratio exceeds $\tau$, the adversary concludes the oracle uses PRC encoding.
-When $ml = r$ and $\tau = 1/2 + r^{-1/4}$, the distinguishing advantage is overwhelmingly high due to a deduction same to that in~\Cref{sec:partial_sk_recovery}.
+Using a threshold $\tau$ similar to~\Cref{sec:partial_sk_recovery}, we can distinguish $\mat{G}\vec{s}+\vec{e}$ from a random vector in linear time, breaking the undetectability of \ldpc.
+In practice, we can collect vectors $\{\vec{x}^{(1)},\cdots,\vec{x}^{(m)}\}$ from the oracle and calculate the ratio of vectors where positions $\alpha_j$ and $\beta_j$ are equal.
+If this ratio exceeds $\tau$, we conclude that the oracle uses \ldpc encoding.
+When $ml = r$ and $\tau = \frac{1}{2} + r^{-1/4}$, the distinguishing advantage is overwhelmingly high due to a deduction same to that in~\Cref{sec:partial_sk_recovery}.